8/31/2020

 Spoon-feeding

 (This was written a lifetime ago, before the corona virus totally changed the academic landscape.
 But it is more relevant than ever today with online classes.
-Teachers now grieve over the way students respond to lessons with a camera and microphone at their fingertips, turned on and off at will.
+Teachers now grieve over the way students respond to lessons with a camera and microphone, turned on and off at will.
 Call this post, then, an ancient lament of a once-upon-a-time traditional college teacher.)

 Of the 15 students in class, about seven were looking at nothing in particular.
 Four were on their laptop, pretending to take down notes, and the last four had glazed eyes.